The Burroughs Wellcome Fund Physician-Scientist Institutional Award (BWF PSIA)

 The Robert J. Lefkowitz Society

-The Robert J. Lefkowitz Society provides a home for MD and MD/PhD post-graduate trainees in the Duke University School of Medicine, and who are pursuing careers with a primary focus on basic and translational research as physician-investigators.
-Through formal and informal mentoring relationships, the Lefkowitz Society provides promising post-graduate trainees with a greater understanding of how to develop successful academic careers.
+The Robert J. Lefkowitz Society provides a home for MD and MD/PhD post-graduate trainees in teh Duke University School of Medicine, and who are pursuing careers with a primary focus on basic and translational research as physician-investigators.
+Through formal and informal mentoring relationshisp, the Lefkowitz Scoiety provides promising post-graduate trainees wiht a greater understanding of how to develop successful academic careers.

-In 2016, a gift from the Duke Endowment established the School of Medicine’s Physician-Scientist Strong Start Awards Program.
-The vision of this gift was to create a perpetual awards program for promising, new physician-scientists at Duke as they develop independent research programs.
-The awards program is designed to support investigators after their first faculty appointment, and before promotion to the rank of associate professor.
+In 2016, a gift from the Duke Endowment established the School of Medicine's Physician-Scientist Strong Start Award Program.
+The vision of the gift was to create a perpetual award program for promising, new physician-scientists at Duke as they develop independent research programs.
+The award program is designed to support investigators after their first faculty appointment, and before promotion to the rank of Associate Professor.
 Strong Start awards are granted in a competitive application process based on scientific merit and academic potential.

 Duke Clinical and Translational Science Institute